sanjayankur31/ankursinha.in/content/20160805-using-neuron-part-i.rst

 :date: 2016-08-05 13:24:48
 :author: ankur
 :category: Research
-:tags: Fedora, Neuron, Computational Neuroscience
+:tags: Fedora, Neuron, Computational neuroscience
 :slug: using-neuron-part-i
 :summary: I've got some time on my hands so I've decided to learn how to use the NEURON_ simulator.
 This series of posts are my personal notes.
 In this first one, we install NEURON_.